reujab/linksys/readme.md

 Same as `networkconnections/GetNetworkConnections`, but with the radio ID.

 #### `parentalcontrol/GetParentalControlSettings`
-This action returns the parentral controls settings, such as if it's enabled and rules.
+This action returns the parental controls settings, such as if it's enabled and rules.

 #### `qos/GetQoSSettings`
-This actions returns QoS settings.
+This action returns QoS settings.

 #### `qos/GetWLANQoSSettings`
-This actions returns WLAN QoS settings.
+This action returns WLAN QoS settings.

 #### `router/GetDHCPClientLeases`
 This action returns DHCP leases for every connected device.